 Budget Bali Massage Guide

 Getting a massage in Bali is essential, so much so that it makes my epic list of 110+ things to do in Bali.
 Tracking down a budget Bali massage is easy.
 Every second shop has a gaggle of women out the front half-heartedly chanting ‘massage, massage’ to passers-by, but quality varies greatly.
 I chose two spa’s with comprehensive menus in my quest to uncover the best budget Bali massage.
 Neither of these are the cheapest in town, but they do offer a good balance between budget and quality.
 For the purpose of this exercise I set myself a maximum budget of AUD$20 and tested out some of the most popular massage variations on offer.
 My budget Bali massage guide gives you the low down so you can choose the one that is right for you.
+IF you are keen for a more upmarket experience, try these awesome Ubud spas.

 Yes Spa – Yes Spa is located steps away from The Magani where I stayed so it was particularly convenient.
 First impressions were positive and I liked that there was no hard sell outside.
 Inside a large, clean and modern spa awaits with the first room containing the reception area, dedicated foot massage chairs and nail desks.
 The rear of the spa houses the massage area where 30 or so cubicles are ready and waiting to go.
 The generous sized beds impressed me as narrow beds where your arms hang uncomfortably off the edge are the norm in Bali.
 The fresh fragrant flowers in each booth was the perfect finishing touch.